wpmetabox/docsv2/docs/extensions/mb-relationships.md

 ],
 ```

-The meaning of keys are described below:
+The meaning of keys is described below:

 Key|Description
 ---|---